RALF-Life/sad/README.md

 # Data View

-Since we don't use a relational DBMS (MongoDB), we can't provovide you with an ER diagram.
-However, we can give you some example data:
+Since we don't use a relational DBMS (MongoDB), we can't provovide you with a traditional ER diagram.

 **Filter Profile**